-Otherwise, some of your applications might not display text correctly.
+If you remove these fonts, some of your applications might not display text correctly.

-If you selected any fonts for removal that were in the /System/Library/Fonts folder, you are asked to authenticate your ID as an administrator before the fonts are moved to the Trash.
-You are not asked to authenticate your ID if you are simply disabling the font.
+If you selected any fonts for removal that were in the /System/Library/Fonts folder, you will be asked to authenticate as an administrator before the fonts are moved to the Trash.
+You will not be asked to authenticate if you are simply disabling the font.

 The deleted fonts are now in the Trash.
-If you prefer, you can remove the fonts from the Trash and place them in a folder in case you wish to add them back at a later time.
+If you prefer, you can remove the fonts from the Trash and place them in a folder in case you want to add them back at a later time.
 Store the fonts in a safe place, such as a new folder named "Fonts Removed from Mac OS X" in your home folder or in the /Users/Shared folder.